jdorigojones/21cmKAN/README.md

 python setup.py develop --user
 ```

-11. REMEMBER: Path exports to run when using the pymultinest, distpy, and pylinex libraries
+10. Remember to run the following path exports when using the pymultinest, distpy, and pylinex libraries

 ```
 export LD_LIBRARY_PATH=/path/to/MultiNest/lib:$LD_LIBRARY_PATH